 Failure is an inevitable part of the journey from "POH" to "OH."
 Don't let fear of failure hold you back.
 Instead, embrace failure as a learning opportunity.
 Analyze your mistakes, identify what went wrong, and develop strategies to avoid repeating them in the future.

 View failures as experiments that provide valuable data.
-Each failure brings you one step closer to success by helping you refine your approach and identify what works best.
+In real terms, each failure brings you one step closer to success by helping you refine your approach and identify what works best.
 Maintain a growth mindset and believe that you can learn and improve from your mistakes.

 6. Stay Persistent and Adaptable:

 The journey from "POH" to "OH" is rarely linear.
-You will encounter setbacks, unexpected challenges, and moments of doubt.
-The key is to stay persistent and adaptable.
-Don't give up easily.
+Day to day, you will encounter setbacks, unexpected challenges, and moments of doubt.
+Also, the key is to stay persistent and adaptable.
+This leads to don't give up easily.
 Learn from your experiences, adjust your strategies as needed, and keep moving forward.

 Flexibility is essential in navigating the ever-changing landscape.
 Be willing to adapt your plans based on new information, changing circumstances, and unexpected opportunities.
 The ability to adapt and persevere is a crucial ingredient for success.